 (1a) An electrical contractor who fails to keep a copy of the notice of completion for the period of 5 years after the completion of the notifiable work commits an offence.

-(2) Subregulation (1) does not apply to notifiable work carried out, or caused to be carried out, by an electrical contractor exempted in writing by the Director from the requirement to prepare and send a notice of completion, subject to any conditions that are imposed in respect of the exemption.
+(2) Subregulation (1) does not apply to notifiable work carried out, or caused to be carried out, by an electrical contractor exempted in writing by the Director from the requirement to prepare and deliver a notice of completion, subject to any conditions that are imposed in respect of the exemption.

+(2AA) Subregulation (1) does not apply to notifiable work carried out at a mine if —

+(a) the work does not involve an initial connection to distribution works or a private generating plant; and

+(b) the work does not —

+(i) require an alteration to a main switchboard; or

+(ii) require an alteration to service apparatus or distribution works; or

+(iii) consist of the installation or removal of a private generating plant; or

+(iv) alter the capacity of a private generating plant;

+and

+(c) the electrical contractor who carries out the work, or causes it to be carried out, makes a record of the work in a form approved by the Director.

+(2AB) An electrical contractor who makes a record for the purposes of subregulation (2AA)(c) that the electrical contractor knows to be false or misleading commits an offence.

+(2AC) The principal employer, as defined in the Mines Safety and Inspection Act 1994 section 4(1), at a mine commits an offence if the principal employer fails to ensure that each record made for the purposes of subregulation (2AA)(c) in respect of notifiable work carried out at the mine —

+(a) contains a declaration, signed or executed by the electrical contractor making the record, that the notifiable work to which the record applies has been checked and tested and is safe and complies with these regulations; and

+(b) is kept at the mine until the mine closes or otherwise ceases to operate.

 (2a) A notice of completion is to contain a declaration, signed or executed by the electrical contractor who prepared the notice of completion, that the notifiable work to which the notice applies has been checked and tested and is safe and complies with these regulations.

-(3) An electrical contractor who sends a notice of completion to the relevant network operator in respect of notifiable work that has not been completed commits an offence.
+(3) An electrical contractor who delivers a notice of completion to the relevant network operator in respect of notifiable work that has not been completed commits an offence.